Traditional German Costumes: Introduction

 Lederhosen

 German Lederhosen, also literally translated to ‘leather breeches’ were worn by as you can guess, working-class men.
-They originated from the Alps, where harsh climatic and working conditions required farmers to come up with an attire that would meet these requirements.
+These Traditional German Costumes originated from the Alps, where harsh climatic and working conditions required farmers to come up with an attire that would meet these requirements.

 Purpose